-The Eldrazi are portrayed as beings of horrific beings of destruction.
+The Eldrazi are portrayed as horrific beings of destruction.
 At the same time, they are not mindless, but rather operate on a completely different moral axis.

 "Have you ever killed insects nibbling at your crops?
 I think that's what the Eldrazi believe they're doing to us." — Shrivel flavor text

 The game has also been retoolingsome of the Too Dumb to Live of its goblins into Blue And Orange Morality about personal well-being.